fudpucker1/sdi-z-prefix/README.md

 # SDI-Z-PREFIX

-This projects builds a simple inventory management application based off several user stories.
-The purpose of this project is to provide proff that I am capable of developing a full CRUD app for my Z prefix.
+This project builds a simple inventory management application based on several user stories.
+The purpose of this project is to provide proof that I am capable of developing a full CRUD application for my Z prefix.

 ## Run Locally